 I’ve been in a lot of book clubs, and I know it’s not always easy to get a conversation going on a book.
 I’ve found that the best book club discussion questions are ones that are open-ended and that get people to share their personal opinions.
-If you’re ready to start a book club, here’s 40 of the best book club questions, for fiction and nonfiction alike.
+If you’re ready to start a book club, here are 50 of the best book club questions, for fiction and nonfiction alike.
 Find a printable list to bring to your meeting here!

 How did I create this list of book club discussion questions?

 Simply put, I’ve assembled a list of the kinds of questions that are likely to get people talking.
-Most of these are non-specific, designed to work for any book, (although, of course, some will work better than others for particular books).
+Most of these are non-specific and designed to work for any book.
+Although, of course, some will work better than others for particular books).

 I’ve also included a few questions that are meant for specific types of books, like fiction or nonfiction.
 Just pick and choose the discussion questions that work best for you and your book group, and get the conversation going!
 Bring the printable questions along for help.